DaveH355/clustered-shading/README.md

 # Overview

-The "traditional" method for dynamic lighting is to loop over every light in the scene to shade a single fragment.
-But this is a huge limitation as there can be millions of fragments to shade on a modern display.
+The traditional method for dynamic lighting is to loop over every light in the scene to shade a single fragment.
+This is a huge performance limitation as there can be millions of fragments to shade on a modern display.

 What if we could just loop over the lights we know will affect a given fragment?
 Enter clustered shading.